chris-m-bernard/group1-cs555/README.md

-# Group 1 CS-555 Project
+# Nutrify AI: Agile Methods for Software Development Project

 A React application with Firebase authentication, built with TypeScript and Vite.